andy-gpt/duetfeature/README.md

 The purpose of this project is to showcase coding style, architectural patterns and approaches that are relevant to micro-service architecture.

 ## Architecture
-In recent years, various system architecture approaches like Clean Architecture, SOLID, and GRASP have been popular among high performant engineering teams.
-They all have the same objective, which is the separation of concerns.
+In recent years, various system architecture patterns or principles like Clean Architecture, SOLID, and GRASP, etc have emerged.
+They all have been popular among high performant engineering teams and they all have the same objective, which is the separation of concerns.
 Below I'll focus on SOLID's **OCP** and **DIP** as I believe they are the most important.

 ```
 If the OCP states the goal of OO architecture,